TylorS/typed/apps/website/content/guides/fx-dynamic-producers.md

 The resource lane extends beyond setup's completion. `firstEvent` can stop earlier than the depicted full run: after `opened`, it interrupts the selected producer and releases the same resource.
-No special “first event” cleanup path is needed.
+No special “first event” cleanup path is needed. `genScoped` is the equivalent generator form.
 Plain `unwrap` and `gen` preserve a setup `Scope` requirement for the caller; their scoped counterparts own it internally.

 ## Decide what a mode change means